Razwand/app_translator_with_docker/README.md

 # 🐳Translator app using Docker and REST APIs 🐳

 This repo contains dockerized version of the translator module used in [Subtitle Translation Project](https://github.com/Razwand/subtitle_translation).
-The goal is to build a simple app to translate text from Spanish to English, so this is a simplified version of the original project.
+The goal is to build a simple app to translate text from English to Spanish, so this is a simplified version of the original project.

 ## Requirements
 - Docker